AquiGorka/kickoff/README.md

 execute
   connect
-    which match? (if there is only one, guess where you're gonna get redirected to) game loop
+    wait/join game loop

-    player interactions
+  game loop
-      if the player has to take some action, do so end game loop end
+    check the ball, if it is inside a certain radius the player will send an interaction to the match micro-service end game loop end